iamsamucoding/ubuntu_scripts/README.md

     - Add it to **alacarte** Menu Editor
     - Install Subclipse (SVN on Eclipse)
         - Help > Eclipse Marketplace

+- Gnome System Monitor
+    - Install it on Software Center
+    - Add the keybinding: ctrl+shift+esc
+        - Open **~/.xbindkeysrc**
+        - Type before the end section:
+            ```
+            "gnome-system-monitor"

+            Control + Shift + Escape
+            ```
+        - Now, on terminal, reload the xbindkeys

+        `xbindkeys`

+        - Your custom keybinding is ready!

 - Enable Banco do Brasil and Santander on Firefox
     ```